Preparing for The Plan Meeting

 The NDIS is responsible for providing:

 • Supports for children, families and carers, required as a direct result of a child’s disability that enable the families and carers to sustainably maintain their caring role.
-Supports include community participation, therapeutic and behavioural supports and additional respite and aids and equipment.
+Supports include community participation services, therapeutic and positive behavioural supports and additional respite and aids and equipment.

 • Where a child is in OOHC, supports that are specific to the child’s disability or developmental delay, and are additional to the needs of children of similar ages, in similar OOHC arrangements.
 The diversity of OOHC care arrangements is recognised and the level of reasonable and necessary supports will depend on the circumstances of the individual child.